 Enjoy exclusive trust accounting features with Clio

-Although QuickBooks trust accounting makes trust accounting a little easier for legal professionals like yourself, there are several trust accounting features built into Clio that do not exist in QuickBooks Online.
+Although QuickBooks makes trust accounting a little easier for lawyers, several trust accounting features are built into Clio that do not exist in QuickBooks Online.
 These features are designed to keep you compliant with state bar rules and regulations.
-You can enhance your QuickBooks trust accounting experience using Clio with QuickBooks Online can help you ensure your trust funds are kept in balance.
+For example, when used with Clio, QuickBooks Online can help you ensure you keep your trust funds in balance.

 Clio helps ensure you aren’t using more money than what is in trust

 Your client ledger report lists the client’s individual deposits and withdrawals activities for their specific trust account.
 When you invoice a client in Clio and pay the invoice with trust funds, Clio will not allow you to apply a payment from the trust for more money than the client has in trust.